ClickHouse/clickhouse-docs/docs/en/guides/improving-query-performance/sparse-primary-indexes/sparse-primary-indexes-multiple.md

 :::note
 - the projection is creating a **hidden table** whose row order and primary index is based on the given <font face = "monospace">ORDER BY</font> clause of the projection
+- the hidden table is not listed by the <font face = "monospace">SHOW TABLES</font> query
 - we use the <font face = "monospace">MATERIALIZE</font> keyword in order to immediately populate the hidden table with all 8.87 million rows from the source table [<font color="blue">hits_UserID_URL</font>](./sparse-primary-indexes-design#a-table-with-a-primary-key)
 - if new rows are inserted into the source table hits_UserID_URL, then that rows are automatically also inserted into the hidden table
 - a query is always (syntactically) targeting the source table hits_UserID_URL, but if the row order and primary index of the hidden table allows a more effective query execution, then that hidden table will be used instead